ArnaudBelcour/tabigecy/tutorials/README.md

 There is the same file for the more precise functions in `output_folder/output_3_visualisation/function_occurrence/function_occurrence_in_organism.tsv`.

-You can traceback how the prediction was made through Tabigecy output files.
+You can traceback how predictions were made through Tabigecy output files.

-First, you need to map your organism name with the taxon ID used by EsMeCaTa.
+First, you need to map your organism name with the taxon used by EsMeCaTa.
 You can find this mapping in the file `output_folder/output_1_esmecata/0_proteomes/proteome_tax_id.tsv`.
-The column `observation_name` corresponds to your organism name (`observation_name` of your input file) and EsMeCaTa taxon ID is in column `tax_id_name`:
+The column `observation_name` corresponds to your organism name (`observation_name` of your input file) and EsMeCaTa taxon is in column `tax_id_name`:

 | observation_name  |name| tax_id |tax_id_name|...|
 |------------------|---------------------|------------------|---------------------|--------------------|